promise-watch/promise-watch/README.md

 # js-watcher

 Write playwright scripts, set options, send notifications.
+Checkout the [example dir](./example) to see a working example.

 ## Getting Started